Mile High (song): Music video

-A music video for "Mile High" was released on 3 February 2019, just hours before Scott's performance at the Super Bowl Halftime Show, and had previously been teased on Blake's social media.
+A music video for "Mile High" was released on 3 February 2019, just hours before Scott's performance at the Super Bowl LIII halftime show, and had previously been teased on Blake's social media.
 It was directed by Nabil and is set at and filmed in the Mile High Cafe in Idyllwild, California.
 The visual has been compared by Rolling Stone and HotNewHipHop to the "sunken place" scene in the 2017 horror film Get Out.
 The video begins with Blake sitting in the Mile High Cafe with a cup of tea before Scott bangs on the cafe's window to gain his attention.
 Scott then sits down at Blake's table and discusses the colour of the sky and the idea of not owning a cell phone.
 While stirring his tea, Blake drifts off to a dark dreamworld inside his mind and begins to perform the song with Scott.
 Meanwhile, Scott tries to regain Blake's attention in the real world.